DurezahGeek/angular__playstation-store/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Para ver o resultado so site so acessar `https://playstationdurezah.online/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding